How long does it take to get a survey?

 - Writing the report – Finally, you have to wait for the surveyor to produce their report after they have visited the property.
 Again, how long this takes will depend on the type of report and the depth the surveyor goes into.
 There can be huge variation between the level of detail and length of reports even for the same type of survey because RICS don’t dictate what reports should and shouldn’t include.
 It could take from a few hours for a homebuyer survey to 10 working days to produce a building survey report.

-Speed the process up
+Speed up your survey

 There are things you can do to speed up the process of getting a survey.
 One way to keep things moving swiftly is to deal directly with your surveyor.
 This is another reason why we wouldn’t recommend going with an in-house surveyor offered by your estate agent for example.
 A network like this can slow the process down as you are communicating through middlemen.